KaylebJay/petz-1/petz/docs/petz.md

 - All the bees need belong to a behive.
 If their behive is destroyed, all the bees will die.
 Only the Queen Bees do not need a behive to survive.
 - Worker Bees do not spawn naturally.
 - Queen Bees can spawn and create one colony (behive) in wood or leaves.
-- Bees can drop pollen.
+- Bees can drop pollen and/or a sting.

 ### Things you can with Petz
 - Configure the models as "mesh" (by default) or "cubic" (nodebox, no animated, no too laggy) via the 'petz.conf'